Jaseci-Labs/jaseci/docs/docs/docs/getting_started/1_installation.md

 **Step 2:**

-If no version is specified open windows powershell in  adminstrator mode and install WSL by running :
+If no version is specified open windows powershell in  administrator mode and install WSL by running :

 ```
 wsl --install